JorritMontijn/UniversalProbeFinder/README.md

 UniversalProbeFinder\
 in the matlab prompt.\
 \
-Note: if you download the program as a .zip, it will *not* install the zetatest submodule, so you will have to install it yourself manually in the zetatest subfolder: https://github.com/JorritMontijn/zetatest.
+Note: if you download the program as a .zip, it will *not* include the zetatest submodule, so you will have to install it yourself manually in the zetatest subfolder: https://github.com/JorritMontijn/zetatest.
 If you clone this repository, it will download the submodule as normal.

 # Atlases
 The Universal Probe Finder can use multiple atlases and calculates the stimulus responsiveness of your clusters with the zetatest using only an array of event-onset times.
 Using these neurophysiological markers will allow a more reliable alignment of your probe's contact points to specific brain areas. \